AndreasOA/AndreasOA/README.md

 ### What’s in My Repo Wonderland?

-- **Machine Learning & AI:** Models, models, and (wait for it) more models—because who doesn’t love watching computers guess stuff?
+- **Machine Learning & AI:** Models, because who doesn’t love watching computers guess stuff?
 - **Python Scripts:** Neat little programs that fix problems you didn’t know you had.
 Or break things you didn’t know could break.
 - **UI Adventures:** From browser-based dashboards to React Native apps and even a tiny Swift detour, I’m all about giving data a stylish makeover it never asked for.